-A new year is around the corner, marking a time to set new challenges, and embark upon new adventures to push yourself.
+Rowing challenges are perpetually fascinating, whether new firsts are achieved, records smashed or consistently impressive performances in annual events draw our admiration.
+It seems timely to review what is happening in the world of rowing challenges, and perhaps to think about setting new challenges, and embarking upon new adventures to push ourselves.
 We’re excited about lots of challenges here at Rowing The World—including new initiatives and new rowing trips.
 This is the kind of stuff that makes us innovative, and changes us, in big and small ways.

 What is challenging to one rower may not be challenging to the next.
 For some, training for and joining us on one of our rowing trips can be a challenge and an opportunity to become able to row longer than usual distances for multiple days.
 For others, our trips are a row in the park – sometimes literally.
 For many, ocean rowing can be a challenge, while for others, endurance is the thing.
 Combine the two?
 You get the idea – there is always a bigger challenge.